Team: Huntress Managed Endpoint Detection and Response (EDR)

 Manually trigger a signature update

-This can be done either at the Managed Defender table view as a bulk action, or it can be done for an individual endpoint:
+This can be done either at the Managed Defender table view as a bulk action, or it can be done for an individual endpoint.
+In either case, Windows Update must not have any queued or pending updates.
+For the best chance of success: check for Windows Updates, reboot the machine, and then check for Defender updates.

 Check Network Inspection Version